 Acid reflux is a common condition that people often refer to as heartburn.
-Natural remedies offer an easy and inexpensive way to treat the symptoms at home.
+Natural remedies offer an easy and inexpensive way to treat the symptoms of acid reflux at home.

 Anyone who experiences persistent or frequently recurring acid reflux should seek medical help.
 Other people may find that home remedies are sufficient for reducing acid reflux and relieving the symptoms.

-In this article, we list 11 home remedies that a person can try.
+In this article, we detail home remedies for acid reflux that people may wish to try.

-A person can try several home remedies to treat or lessen the symptoms of acid reflux.
+A person can try home remedies to treat or lessen the symptoms of acid reflux.

-The lower esophageal sphincter (LES) is the valve between the esophagus and the stomach.
-The LES stops stomach acid from flowing back up into the food pipe.
+The lower esophageal sphincter (LES) is the valve between the esophagus, or food pipe, and stomach.
+The LES stops stomach acid from flowing back up into the esophagus.

 According to a